ciao-group/coupled-sim-ciao/README.md

 We can either make the camera clear, that means make the skies RGBA(0,0,0,0), to make or VR-world appear inside the real-world **OR** we can put a stencil mask on a VR-ingame Object and make it show us the real-world.
 The pass-through video will be rendered inside the shape of the object.

-In our case, we want to have a simulated VR-car and VR-environment in which we drive in, but we want to see our hand and the real-world car front panel, with which we are interacting.
+In our case, we want to have a simulated VR-car and VR-environment in which we drive in, but we want to see our body(especially hands) and the fixed-based driving simulator, with which the user is interacting in the real world.

-To achieve this, we have to model our front-panel, insert it into the virtual car and put the stencil mask onto the front panel.
-This way we combine the VR-World with our real-world car front panel.
+To achieve this, we have to model our fixed-based driving simulator, insert it into the virtual car and put the stencil mask onto the 3D model of the fixed-based driving simulator. <br>

-**DRAWBACK:**
+This way we combine the VR-World with our fixed-based driving simulator.

+**ATTENTION: DRAWBACK:**
 Sadly, this approach is only possible using the High Defenition Render Pipeline (HDRP) in Unity, which is not the original Render Pipeline of this driving simulator.
 The reason for this, is that we have to use a shader for the Mixed-Reality material, which allows to export the alpha and write to the depth buffer.
 This only works with HDRP shaders.